ekhmoi/what-appears/1_chapters/04-architecture/03-self-mind-time-as-compressions.md

-## Chapter 3 - Self, Mind, and Time as Compressions
+## Self, Mind, and Time as Compressions

 We’ve got: